hackerby888/qubic-sc-docs/docs/getting-started/setup-enviroment.md

 ![VS](/img/install_vs9.png)

 :::warning
-If you see the logs is The Windows SDK version 10.0.22621.0 was not found.
+If you see the logs is The Windows SDK version xx.xx.xxxx.x was not found.
 Install the required version of Windows SDK or change the SDK version in the project property pages or by right-clicking the solution and selecting "Retarget solution".
 :::